anonq115/2-in-1-press-or-hold-numpad-1-and-any-of-the-W-A-S-D-keys/README.md

+(make sure to left click on the page first to focus) will be adding autofocusing later**
-essentially this lets you access more buttons without needing more physical real estate or having to reach any buttons.
+---press numpadkey1 and press or hold "W A S D " keys to access LAYER 1 press it again to toggle it off ---hold numpadkey1 and press or hold "W A S D" to access LAYER 2 essentially this lets you access more buttons without needing more physical real estate or having to reach any buttons.
 ---maybe research for the least used keys in the keyboard and replaced it with '/' --use f13 to f24 preferrably (f21 to f24) keys to programmable buttons from the sides of your mouse